1% at Asda

 When booking your honeymoon, check that your accommodation is pet-friendly too.
 Having your own self-catered apartment or villa would be the best option, so that your fluffy pal can roam around happily.
 Also, remember that they won’t be used to the heat, so it might be best to travel in spring or autumn depending on where you’re going, rather than in the hotter months.

 It’s really important to make sure you have pet insurance for your special four-legged friend.
 If the unexpected happens and they become unwell or have an injury, paying for expensive vet bills is the last thing you want to be worrying about.
-If you have any questions about Asda Money Pet Insurance, call us on 0800 181 4904 and we’ll be happy to help.
+Here at Asda Money we have a range of pet insurance cover types available.
+Find out more about Asda Money Pet Insurance provided by Legal & General here.

 Find this story useful?
 Share it with a friend